HackEAC/locations-API/README.md

 Locations API from [Tanzania locations](https://github.com/HackEAC/tanzania-locations-db) repository.

-Inspired by [Mtaa API](https://github.com/HackEAC/mtaaAPI/) which was built using python & locations from JSON.
+Inspired by [Mtaa API](https://github.com/HackEAC/mtaaAPI/) which was built using python & locations from a JSON file.

 This is built using Prisma, NestJs & Postgresql database.